tmaasen/nutritional-psychiatry-database/CONTRIBUTING.md

 ## Recognition

 All contributors will be recognized in the project documentation.
-Significant contributions may be highlighted in publications or presentations about the dataset.
+Significant contributions may be highlighted in publications or presentations about the database.

 ## Questions?